tom-mcIvor/recipe-remix/README.md

 # @tom-mcIvor's Recipe Remix

-An AI-powered web app that helps you find the perfect recipe based on ingredients you already have.
-Simply input your available ingredients, and get a curated list of delicious recipe options to choose from.
-No more wondering what to cook - let Recipe Remix help you make the most of what's in your kitchen!
+Find recipes based on ingredients you have at home.
+Input your available ingredients and get a list of matching recipes to choose from.
+Never waste food again - turn your kitchen ingredients into delicious meals!

 ## Project Name
 Recipe Remix